 Will My Ex-Wife Automatically Win Custody Of Our Kids?

-The family court is most concerned with the best interests of the children, so when deciding which parent should be the children's primary custodian, they will consider a number of factors rather than simply awarding custody to the mother.
-The judge will consider such factors as the physical and mental health of the children, their emotional and physical needs, each parent's financial situation, the child's wishes, and the parents' willingness to work together and encourage their children to have a relationship with both parents.
+The family court is most concerned with the children's best interests, so when deciding which parent should be the children's primary custodian, they will consider a number of factors rather than simply awarding custody to the mother.
+The judge will consider such factors as the physical and mental health of the children, their emotional and physical needs, each parent's financial situation, the child's wishes, and the parent's willingness to work together and encourage their children to have a relationship with both parents.